Catskill909/wordpress-login/build-plan.md

 2. 🔄 Implement email-based features:
    - ✅ Test JSON API User registration endpoint (working at `/?json=json-api-user/register`)
    - ✅ Update Flutter app constants to use the correct JSON API User endpoints
-   - 🔄 Update the registration screen to use the new endpoint
+   - ✅ Update the registration and password reset methods to use the JSON API User endpoints
+   - 🔄 Test the registration functionality in the app
-   - 🔄 Implement password reset functionality
+   - 🔄 Test the password reset functionality in the app
 3. Set up Custom Post Types and Advanced Custom Fields
 4. Implement content display in Flutter app
 5. Add user profile management